AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 sudo python rgb-led.py
 ```

 After launching each one of the examples the RGB LED will start blinking in three different colors: red, green and blue.
-Press Ctrl+C to terminate the example.
+Press *Ctrl+C* to terminate the example.

 ### LCD Display Module

 Mount 1602 LCD display module to RabbitMax Flex.
+Adjust the brightness of the back light of the LCD display module through the potentiometer using a screwdriver.

 Execute the following commands to build and run sample application written in the C programming language to write text on the display:

 ```
 cd ~/rabbitmax-examples/flex/lcd/c/